 The naming of other galaxies has been eclectic.
 One of our closest neighbors, the Andromeda Galaxy, gets its name from a figure in Greek mythology.
 There are also galaxies named for their appearance, like the Whirlpool Galaxy, the Pinwheel Galaxy and the Sombrero Galaxy.
 There are also a few named after their discoverers, including Bode’s Galaxy and Hoag’s Object.

 Like asteroids, meteoroids are in orbit around the Sun (or any other star), but they’re smaller.
+You might know them better as “shooting stars.”
 When a meteoroid enters the Earth’s atmosphere, it becomes a meteor.
-You might know that better as a “shooting star.”
 And if the meteor doesn’t entirely burn up on its passage down to Earth, it becomes a meteorite.
 The word “meteor” comes from the Greek ta meteōra, which was used to refer to any celestial phenomenon at all.
 It was formed by using meta (“by means of”) and -aoros (“lifted, suspended”).
 It wasn’t until the late 16th century that the term was specifically used to describe what are now called meteors.

 As a brief aside, the first attestation of “moon” as a verb to refer to someone exposing their buttocks dates back to 1968, when it popped up in American slang.
 Comparing butts to moons, however, has been done since the mid-18th century.